5 Fractal Geometry

 5.1 Natural Geometry, Self-similarity and Fractal Dimension

-Classical geometry typically considers objects (lines, curves, spheres, etc.) which seem flatter and
+The objects of classical geometry (lines, curves, spheres, etc.) tend to seem flatter and less interesting

-less interesting as one zooms in: a differentiable curve at small scales looks like a line segment!
+as one zooms in: at small scales, every differentiable curve looks like a line segment!
+By contrast,

-By contrast, real-world objects tend to exhibit greater detail at smaller scales.
-A seemingly spherical
+real-world objects tend to exhibit greater detail at smaller scales.
+A seemingly spherical orange is

-orange is dimpled on closer inspection.
-Is its surface area that of a sphere, or is it greater due to the
+dimpled on closer inspection: is its surface area that of a sphere, or is the area greater due to the

 dimples?
 What if we zoom in further?
-Under a microscope, the dimples are seen to have minute
+Under a microscope, the dimples in the orange are seen to

-cracks and fissures.
-With modern technology, we can see almost to the molecular level; what does
+have minute cracks and fissures.
+With modern technology, we can ‘see’ almost to the molecular level;

 The Length of a Coastline In 1967 Benoit Mandelbrot asked a related question in a now-famous